Strong law of large numbers and L log L condition for supercritical branching processes: General study in discrete-time

-We are now in a position to prove the expected results. \begin{Prop} Under the Assumptions of Theorem \ref{th:main-discret}, for any $f \in \mathcal B(V)$ and for any $r \in \N$ such that $a_r<1$, the following convergence holds a.s.~and in $L^1$
+We are now in a position to prove the desired results. \begin{Prop} Under the Assumptions of Theorem \ref{th:main-discret}, for any $f \in \mathcal B(V)$ and for any $r \in \N$ such that $a_r<1$, the following convergence holds a.s.~and in $L^1$

 \end{Prop} \begin{proof} We use Lemma \ref{dec} to write